giant robots smashing into other giant robots

 Track

-After you’ve forked the repo to your Github account, one time:
+After I forked the repo to your Github account, I did this one time:

 Update

-Each time you want to update, from your local master branch:
+Each time I want to update, from my local master branch:

 git fetch upstream